 No other online course platform offers these kinds of metrics.
-In fact if you use software like Infusionsoft you’ll be able to get rid of that and save a lot of money.
+If you use software like Infusionsoft, you’ll be able to get rid of that and save a lot of money.

 19. Member Assessments

 You can also do member assessments for your products.
-To be honest I don’t know a lot about this feature yet but will update this section as I use it more.
+I don’t know much about this feature yet, but I will update this section as I use it more.

-Basically you can assign a score to each member to learn more about them.
-Below is a example of one I created.
+You can assign a score to each member to learn more about them.
+Below is an example of one I created.

-In my assement I created shows who my members are who are staying longer than 6 months.
+I created shows of my members staying longer than six months in my assessment.
 This would allow me to see who my top members are and the most dedicated.

-So if I might be starting an affiliate program they might be the ones who are the most interested in promoting my products.
+So if I start an affiliate program, they might be most interested in promoting my products.

 20. 0% Transaction Fee

-One nice thing about Kajabi is that they do not charge any transaction fees.
+One nice thing about Kajabi is that they do not charge transaction fees.

-Compared to other platforms like Teachable who charge a 10% transaction fee for their free plan and 5% for their basic plan.
-If you’re only making a few sales a month those fees won’t look like much.
+Compared to other platforms like Teachable, which charge a 10% transaction fee for their free plan and 5% for their basic plan.
+If you’re only making a few monthly sales, those fees won’t look like much.

 21. Kajabi University

-Now you might be thinking this is all overwhelming and I get that.
-The first time I opened up Kajabi I saw all of these tools and thought how am I going to learn all of this.
+You might think this is all overwhelming, and I get that.
+The first time I opened up Kajabi, I saw all of these tools and thought, how will I learn all of this?

 Enter Kajabi University.

-What ever you need to know when it comes to Kajabi and how to run your business Kajabi University has it.
+What you need to know about Kajabi and how to run your business Kajabi University has it.

-For example this course will show you how to structure your entire membership.
-It included 9 videos, and takes 25 minutes to complete.
+For example, this course will show you how to structure your entire membership.
+It includes nine videos and takes 25 minutes to complete.

-Here are just a few of the courses included in Kajabi University.
+Here are just a few of the courses included at Kajabi University.

 - Run Your Whole Business Using Kajabi